-Section 13 of the Crimes (Domestic and Personal Violence) Act 2007 is the offence of ‘stalking or intimidating’ which states:
+Section 13 of the Crimes (Domestic and Personal Violence) Act 2007 contains the offence of ‘stalking or intimidating’.
+The section provides that:

 (1) A person who stalks or intimidates another person with the intention of causing the other person to fear physical or mental harm is guilty of an offence.
 Maximum penalty: Imprisonment for 5 years or 50 penalty units, or both.